Thursday-Friday, April 16-17, 2020

 Shannon Ward, M.S., BCBA, LBA

-14 Type II CEUs will be provided.
+14 Type II CEUs will be provided, including 4 ethics and 2 supervision.

 A light breakfast and coffee will be served in the morning, and lunch will be provided during the afternoon.